 Securing entry into a country where the patient

 was a non-national was challenging.
 Neighboring countries with higher standards of medical care were ruled out due to the current restrictions.
 It became clear that the only repatriation options were Turkey and the UK, which were less than ideal because of the increased flight time.

-Our Turkish agent began liaising with the Ministry of Health and COVID hospitals within Istanbul, while our repatriation team attempted to secure a complex ICU admission in Ireland, during the first wave of the pandemic when critical care beds were at capacity.
+Our Turkish agent began liaising with the Ministry of Health, as well as COVID hospitals within Istanbul.
+Meanwhile, our repatriation team attempted to secure a complex ICU admission in Ireland.
+This was all taking place during the first wave of the pandemic, which meant critical care beds were at capacity.

-The patient was deteriorating further and had been intubated and ventilated.
-Her red blood count was dangerously low, requiring blood products to maintain her condition, the supply of which couldn’t be guaranteed in Iraq.
+As time passed, the patient was deteriorating further; she had been intubated and ventilated.
+Her red blood count was dangerously low, and she required blood products to maintain her condition.
+Unfortunately, access to the supply of these products couldn’t be guaranteed in Iraq.

-Through persistence and last minute availability from a highly skilled and experienced provider, we secured the appropriate level of transfer to Ireland.
-We found an accepting hospital who agreed the transfer necessary and were able to allocate a bed.
+Thanks to the unmatched persistence of our team, as well as the availability of a highly skilled and experienced provider, we secured the appropriate level of transfer to Ireland.
+We also found a hospital that agreed to the transfer and were able to accept the patient and allocate a bed.

 In just 49 hours, we were able to:

 - Navigate flight restrictions and severely limited hospital capacity

 - Ensure life-saving care at a medical centre of excellence

 - Execute diligent case management and coordination with a strong network of agents and providers